pepkit/pepspec/docs/looper/developer/writing-a-pipeline-interface.md

 ## Introduction

-If you're interested in making a pipeline looper-compatible, the critical point of contact is the pipeline interface.
+If you're interested in building a looper-compatible pipeline, or taking an existing pipeline and making it work with looper, the critical point of contact is the pipeline interface.
 A pipeline interface *describes how to run a pipeline*.
 Here is a basic walkthrough to write a simple interface file.
 Once you've been through this, you can consult the formal [pipeline interface format specification](pipeline-interface-specification.md) for further details and reference.

 !!! success "Learning objectives"
     - What is a looper pipeline interface?
     - How do I write a looper pipeline interface for my custom pipeline?
+    - Do I have to write a pipeline interface to have looper just run some command that isn't really a pipeline?

 ## Example